Celebrating Multicultural Holiday Traditions on the Central Coast

 Chinese New Years

 Hanukkah is the Jewish eight-day “festival of lights,” celebrated with a nightly menorah lighting and games including dreidel, as pictured on the banner.
 The 4 Hebrew letters on the dreidel stand for “A Great Miracle Happened There.”
 L’Chaim in Hebrew is a toast meaning “to life!”
-Hanukkah 2019 begins in the evening of December 22 and ends in the evening of December 30.
-There will be a nightly candle lighting ceremony outside Mission San Luis Obispo each night of Hanukkah at 5 pm (Saturday night, 5:30 pm).
+Hanukkah 2021 begins in the evening of November 28 and ends in the evening of December 6.
+There will be a nightly candle lighting ceremony outside Mission San Luis Obispo each night of Hanukkah at 5 pm.